Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Field Equation

 \section{Field Equation}

 The information-geometry ledger can be pushed one step further: by enforcing it on an infinitesimal causal screen that encloses a tiny laboratory, we recover the full nonlinear Einstein field equations \cite{jacobson2016}.
 The key idea is to regard the screen as the boundary of a geodesic ball of radius $R$ centered at an event $p$.
 When $R$ is much smaller than any curvature scale, spacetime inside the ball is almost Minkowskian, so quantum fields behave as if they lived in flat space while geometry records only small, quadratic curvature corrections.
-In this section we choose the accessible region to be the ball $B_R$ itself (rather than its complement), so we apply the ledger using the modular Hamiltonian $K_{B_R}$ for that choice of region.
+In this section we take the chosen accessible region to be the geodesic ball $B_R$ itself, so the modular Hamiltonian used in the ledger is $K_\sigma=K_{B_R}$ for $\sigma$ the vacuum (or appropriate local KMS reference) restricted to the algebra of $B_R$.

 Working in Riemann normal coordinates at $p$, the metric reads $g_{\mu\nu}=\eta_{\mu\nu}+{\cal O}(R^{2})$.
 To leading order, the only geometric data that influence the ball are the components of the Riemann tensor.
-On the quantum side, we adopt the standard Jacobson/entanglement-equilibrium assumption that in the small-ball limit the vacuum modular Hamiltonian is well-approximated by the local CHM form (with corrections suppressed by powers of $R$ compared to the UV scale), as in CFTs and more generally in theories with CFT-like UV behavior \cite{casini2011}.
-In this section we take \(\sigma\) to be the vacuum (or the appropriate local KMS reference) restricted to the algebra of the ball \(B_R\), so \(K_{B_R}\) is precisely the modular Hamiltonian \(K_\sigma\) for that choice of \(\sigma\).
+On the quantum side, we adopt the standard entanglement-equilibrium/small-ball assumption: in the $R\to 0$ regime (and in particular for CFT vacuum, or more generally for theories with CFT-like UV behavior), the vacuum modular Hamiltonian for a ball is well-approximated by the Casini–Huerta–Myers (CHM) form \cite{casini2011}

 The first law of entanglement \cite{blanco2013,lashkari2014,faulkner2016} states that, for small perturbations of the state and region, the variation of entanglement entropy equals the variation of the expectation value of the modular Hamiltonian,